JosipMarkovic20/teltech_api_challenge/README.md

 UI is done programatically using UIKit for UI elements, SnapKit for managing constraints and Kingfisher for loading images.

-Network requests are processed with Alamofire with generic function inside RESTManager that returns observable objects so it can be used with RxSwift
+Network requests are processed with Alamofire with generic function inside RESTManager that returns observable objects so it can be used with RxSwift.
 Repository pattern is implemented so network code is decoupled for every feature and easy to mantain.

 Strings localization, assets and colors are managed with R.Swift which provides strong typed and autocompleted resources.

-At the moment proper API is not provided so I took the liberty of creating mock response from the JSON that was provided.
+At the moment proper API is not provided so I've created mock response from the JSON that was provided.
 If proper API is provided implementing it will be quick and easy job as everything is already prepared.